Is this Heaven . . . or is it Monona? Enjoy an excellent quality of life here!

-Many groups, organizations, churches, museum, and library offer activities, recreation, and religious studies to people of all ages.
-Long-time medical services are provided by a satellite medical clinic, dentist office, and chiropractor office, plus four hospitals serve within a 30-mile radius.
+Many groups, organizations, churches, museums, and public library offer activities, recreation, and religious studies to people of all ages.
+Long-time medical services are provided by a satellite medical clinic and new 2017 medical clinic, dental office, chiropractic office, and pharmacy, plus four hospitals serve us within a 30-mile radius.

 Historic downtown recently underwent a total make-over of its sidewalks, streetlights, and some building signage and façades with incentives provided by the City of Monona.
 Various downtown retail shops offer many specialty and every-day needs such as pharmacy, salons and spas, antiques, up-cycled furniture and art, quilt shop and fabrics, car parts, two restaurants and bars, lumberyard, floor covering and interior design, and more.